gilbruno/Woken_Discord_Bot/Deployment_aws_ec2.md

 ## Step 9

 Compile the app with this last version.<br>
-You must be at the root directory of your project.
+You must be at the root directory of your project.<br>
-So if your project is Woken-Bot-Goerli, you must be in the root directory of _Woken-Bot-Goerli_.
+So if your project is _Woken-Bot-Goerli_, you must be in the root directory of _Woken-Bot-Goerli_.
 If you are lost and do not know where you are, just type :

 ```